Tchatchu5/Extension-process-for-steklov-eigenvalues-of-hypersurfaces-of-revolution/README.md

 * Output:
   * the  biggest diagnosis eigenvalue which has an infinite critical length.

-**Remark:** critical_length.py is more accurate (check all eigenvalues, not only the diagnosis ones) than diagnosis_eigenvalue.py, but the latter can check way further in a reasonnable time.
+**Remark:** critical_length.py gives more information (check all eigenvalues, not only the diagnosis ones) than diagnosis_eigenvalue.py, but the latter can check way further in a reasonnable time.